 - The SEARCH framework – Strengths, Emotional Management, Attention & Awareness, Relationships, Coping, Habits and Goals.

 - Social-Emotional Learning (SEL) - fostering self-awareness, self-management, social awareness, relationship skills and responsible decision making.

-- teach us to see wellbeing – ours and others – and to systematically build it
+- teach staff and students to see wellbeing – ours and others – and to systematically build it.

 - be their best and impact others for good.